MayorFaj/kgateway/test/kubernetes/e2e/features/loadtesting/README.md

 5. **Translation Wait**: Wait for all routes to be "attached" to gateways (status propagation)
 6. **Route Validation**: Verify baseline routes are accepted and valid
 7. **Monitoring Start**: Begin watching gateway status changes with event-driven handlers
-8. **⏱️ STOPWATCH START**: Create 1 additional incremental route
+8. **STOPWATCH START**: Create 1 additional incremental route
 9. **Route Ready**: Curl the gateway until it returns 200 (real traffic validation)
-10. **⏱️ STOPWATCH STOP**: Record "User Time" - the actual time users would experience
+10. **STOPWATCH STOP**: Record "User Time" - the actual time users would experience
 11. **Teardown**: Delete the incremental route and measure teardown time

 ### Why This Methodology